pavelee/minimalistic-php-microservice/README.md

 ## What is it?

 This is minimalistic microservice based on PHP.
-The idea is to fit any requiremnts, just start from minimum and add extra neccessary packaged
+The idea is to fit any requiremnts, just start from minimum and fill it with neccessary packages

 ## Simple Project Stack